 From emergency accommodation, to transportation support, to cafeteria or grocery vouchers – financial aid can make a world of difference for out-of-town and lower-income families.

-BC Women’s Hospital’s social workers currently administer $55,000 annually to women who need to spend a portion of their high-risk pregnancies at the hospital.
+BC Women’s Hospital’s social workers identify those women who are facing significant financial and life challenges while they are receiving care for their high-risk pregnancies at the hospital.
 The demand for this fund has increased by 277% over the last three years due to rising costs in Vancouver and increasing numbers of high-risk pregnancies.

 Your contribution will help level the playing field, and provide immense relief during what can be a very challenging time for families.